MIDFIELDR/collaboration_tools/pages/p002-admin-collaboration.md

 Close the commit windows that appear.

+Commit your work often.

 ## pull with rebase

+When you are ready to synchronize your work, first do a final commit if you have any unstaged changes.

-Select the Git tab.
-Use the *Pull* pulldown menu to select *Pull with Rebase*.
+Next, under the Git tab, use the *Pull* pulldown menu to select *Pull with Rebase*.

 ![](../resources/git-collab-009.png)

-A *Git Pull* window will appear.
-The message will describe changes since the last time you pulled.
+A *Git Pull* window appears.
+The message will describe changes since the last time you pulled from the GitHub repo.
 Using pull with rebase, your commits are applied on top of incoming changes.

 ## push

-Select *Push* to send your changes to the remote repo on GitHub.
+Select *Push* to send your changes to GitHub.
+A *Git Push* window appears with a message on the status of the push.
+You can close the window.

 ------------------------------------------------------------------------